PEESEgroup/PlantMDE/README.md

 ├── Soybeanmvs/
 └── WUR_DwarfTomato/
 ```
+### 🔗 Usage
+We provide pytorch dataloader in `dataset/plantdepth.py`, for loading the PlantDepth.

 ## 📢 Citation
-> Please cite the paper when using PlantMDE and PlantDepth in your work.
+> Please cite the paper when using PlantMDE or PlantDepth in your work.
 """